How to Balance and Maximize Flavors When Cooking

 Umami is an earthy, meaty, and savory flavor.
 It is naturally occurring and can be developed in foods through slow cooking, drying, and curing.

-Although it can be confused with saltiness, umami is a taste category unto its own.
-It is known for contributing depth to food that salt can’t necessarily provide by itself even though they share many of the same properties.
+Although it can be confused with saltiness, umami is a taste category of its own.
+It is known for contributing depth to food that salt can’t necessarily provide by itself, even though they share many of the same properties.

 Salty

-Salt is a flavor enhancer, so adding a bit of salt to a dish recipe isn’t just about adding saltiness; it will enhance the flavor, and it can also balance unwanted bitterness in a dish.
+Salt is a flavor enhancer, so adding a bit of salt to a dish recipe isn’t just about adding saltiness; it will enhance the flavor and balance unwanted bitterness in a dish.

 Here are where this flavor is dominant: Arugula, Feta, Beans, Egg, Lamb, Anchovies, Tacos, Soy sauce, Seaweeds, Miso, Pickled vegetables, Bacon, Hard cheeses, Tomatoes, and Mushrooms.

-What do you do when there is too much salt in the dish? – add more water or more sweet flavor such as like honey, sugar, balsamic vinegar, coconut sugar, or maple syrup.
+What do you do when there is too much salt in the dish? – add more water or sweet flavors like honey, sugar, balsamic vinegar, coconut sugar, or maple syrup.

 Bitter

-In general, humans are sensitive to bitter flavor and don’t like as much as other flavors, so we don’t usually want to add a bitter flavor to our recipes.
-Bitter flavors (evolution-wise) cues us into thinking that the plant can be inedible.
+Humans are generally sensitive to bitter flavor and don’t like it as much as other flavors, so we don’t usually want to add a bitter flavor to our recipes.
+Bitter flavors (evolution-wise) cue us to think the plant can be inedible.
 On the other hand, bitter foods are incredibly good for your digestion and can balance your blood sugars.

 You’ll get natural bitters from these foods: Dark Leafy Greens, Brussels Sprouts, Radicchio, Dandelion Leaves, Cacao, Endives, Cacao, Grapefruit, Bitter Melon, Grapefruit, Horseradish, and Arugula.